NiccoloCase/Spring-AI-Test/readme.md

 ---

-## Improvements Needed
+## ⚠️ Improvements Needed

+This project is intended solely as a development testbed for experimenting with the development lifecycle with LangChain and Spring AI in the context of Retrieval-Augmented Generation (RAG).
+It is not production-ready.
+Several improvements are necessary to move towards production-quality product, including:

-1. **Prompt Engineering**
+1. **Prompt Engineering:**

-   - Reduce in-context examples to cut API cost
+   - Reduce the number of in-context examples (currently five) to lower API usage costs.
-   - Standardize example formatting

-2. **Hyperparameter Tuning**

-   - Optimize temperature and top_p for evaluation vs feedback modes

-3. **Structured Output**

-   - Use JSON schema enforcement features of LangChain/Spring AI

-4. **Production Deployment**
-   - Replace SimpleVectorStore with a persistent vector DB (e.g., Pinecone, Weaviate)

-## ⚠️ Disclaimer

-This is a proof-of-concept for development and evaluation only.
-Not intended for production use without further optimization.
+   - Standardize the format of examples to align with the desired JSON output structure.
+This is currently complicated by the dataset’s lack of per-category evaluation scores.

+2. **Hyperparameter Tuning:** Optimize the temperature setting to balance between creativity and consistency in output.
+Different temperature values can be used for evaluation (which should be deterministic), while human-like feedback can be used for more subjective assessment.

+3. **Structured Output:** Utilize the structured output features of both Spring AI and LangChain to ensure that model responses strictly conform to the predefined JSON schema.

+4. **Deployment Considerations:** Replace the in-memory vector store used in prototypes with a production-ready, deployed vector database to enable scalable retrieval-augmented generation.

 ## Report